pbosetti/RubySync/README.md

 Preferences
 -----------
 The preference pane gives the possibility to switch from standard app mode to menubar item.
-Moreover, it allows to select the default behavior for delete, update and dry options, *i.e.* what to do when a profile lacks of explicit option keys.
+Moreover, it allows to select the default behavior for `delete`, `update`, and `dry` options, *i.e.* what to do when a profile lacks of explicit option keys.

 Growl
 -----